-Further independent confirmation and rehabilitation success monitoring works will occur during the next reporting period.
+Further independent confirmation and rehabilitation success monitoring works will continue during the next reporting period.
 Annual risk review workshops occur during each reporting period to assess the outcomes of the new rock-topsoil cross-rip erosion control method decision from the July 2008 on-site peer review workshop.
+The next AEMR will review the findings of the 13 March 2014 CGM Rehabilitation Risk Assessment peer review.